 Non-violent action Religious communities can organize non-violent actions to call for nuclear disarmament or to challenge a specific policy or practice regarding nuclear weapons.
-This could include a delegation (to public authority), vigil, commemoration, rally, flash mob, march/ walk, or demonstration.
+This could include a delegation (to public authority), vigil, commemoration, rally, flash mob, march/walk, or demonstration.
 Careful preparation should be undertaken in planning any public event, to ensure that required permits have been secured, public authorities (police, city authorities) have been informed, participants understand the nature of the event, safety issues (road risks or other hazards) are considered and the public will not be inconvenienced.
 Most non-violent actions aim to educate and inform and thus are organized so as not to disrupt the public or break the law.
-However, some members of faith-based communities may decide to undertake non-violent civil resistance actions that violate regulations or laws in order to "uphold a greater law."
-There may also be members of faithbased and religious communities who exercise the right of conscientious objection to refuse to participate in certain actions that are required of them by law, but which they believe to be in violation of their religious or ethical beliefs.
-This could include, for example, taxpayers refusing to pay to the government the proportion of their tax that would be spent on nuclear weapons and putting this money instead into a peace fund.
-Or it could include a naval officer refusing to serve on a nucleararmed submarine on the basis that such weapons violate international law and his/her conscience.
+However, some members of faith-based communities may decide to undertake non-violent civil resistance actions.
+There may also be members of faithbased and religious communities who exercise the right of conscientious objection to refuse to participate in certain actions they believe to be in violation of their religious or ethical beliefs.
 There can be serious personal repercussions to acts of conscientious objection.
 One should engage in careful consideration, reflection, consultation and planning before undertaking such actions.
 Using the media Promoting statements and actions in the media is a vital component of a successful campaign for a nuclear weapon-free world.
 Media coverage will expand the impact of the campaign's actions and will draw public attention to the issue's religious, spiritual and ethical dimensions.
 THERE ARE SEVERAL WAYS TO ENGAGE MEDIA - Write letters to the editors of local, national and international newspapers and magazines.
 The letters to the editor section is one of the most widely read sections of any paper. - Arrange radio or television interviews with religious leaders or other advocates in your faith community. - Distribute press releases about events and campaigns. - Organize press conferences. - Meet with editors and request to submit feature articles or op-ed pieces. - Extend invitations to reporters to cover events.